 Educate! continued to work with the Ugandan government to include skills-based learning in secondary education by:

-- supporting the government’s goal of student business creation through lower secondary education reform.
+Supporting the government’s goal of student business creation through lower secondary education reform,

-- promoting teacher training for skills-based education.
+Promoting teacher training for skills-based education, and

-- encouraging use of Educate!’s 21st century skills assessment tool.
+Encouraging the use of Educate!’s 21st century skills assessment tool.